ELGAS Knowledge Hub

 tankless or continuous flow LPG hot water heater

-Continuous Gas Hot Water NZ – Gas Hot Water System – Gas Hot Water
+Continuous Water Heater – Tankless Water Heater NZ – Gas Hot Water System – Gas Water Heater

-How Does a Continuous Gas Hot Water System Work?
+How Does a Continuous Water Heater – Tankless Water Heater Work?

-A tankless gas hot water system, also known as tankless water heater NZ (continuous gas hot water NZ), works when you open a hot water tap and a sensor detects the gas hot water flow.
+A tankless water heater, also known as tankless water heater NZ (continuous water heater), works when you open a hot water tap and a sensor detects the gas hot water flow.

-The gas hot water burner fires and the heat exchanger warms the flowing gas hot water.
+The gas water heater burner fires and the heat exchanger warms the flowing gas hot water.

-Some tankless water heater NZ (continuous gas hot water NZ) units work with a secondary gas hot water heat exchanger to pre-heat the gas hot water water, using heat from the tankless water heater NZ (continuous gas hot water NZ) exhaust gases.
+Some tankless water heater NZ (continuous water heater) units work with a secondary gas hot water heat exchanger to pre-heat the gas hot water, using heat from the tankless water heater NZ (continuous water heater) exhaust gases.

-A thermostat regulates the amount of gas that goes to the tankless water heater NZ (continuous gas hot water NZ) burner, maintaining the pre-set gas hot water temperature.
+A thermostat regulates the amount of gas that goes to the tankless water heater NZ (continuous water heater) burner, maintaining the pre-set gas hot water temperature.

-Gas Hot Water Cylinder – Gas Hot Water Tank
+Gas Hot Water Cylinder – Gas Water Heater Tank

-storage tank gas water heaterA gas hot water cylinder (gas hot water tank) works by heating gas hot water and storing it until needed.
+storage tank gas water heaterA gas hot water cylinder (gas water heater tank) works by heating gas hot water and storing it until needed.

-Gas hot water is drawn from the top of the gas hot water cylinder (gas hot water tank) and replaced with cold water at the bottom because gas hot water rises.
+Gas hot water is drawn from the top of the gas hot water cylinder (gas water heater tank) and replaced with cold water at the bottom because gas hot water rises.

-At the heart of most modern continuous gas hot water system types is an Electronic Control Unit (ECU) that controls how the gas flows through the tankless water heater NZ (continuous gas hot water NZ).
+At the heart of most modern continuous gas hot water system types is an Electronic Control Unit (ECU) that controls how the gas flows through the tankless water heater NZ (continuous water heater).

-The ECU controls all of the functions of the tankless water heater NZ (continuous gas hot water NZ), including temperature control, ignition, gas flow, and modulation.
+The ECU controls all of the functions of the tankless water heater NZ (continuous water heater), including temperature control, ignition, gas flow, and modulation.

 It is also responsible for safety, with a flame sensor and automatic gas cut-off in the event of a problem.